elliesch/flipnslide/paper/paper.md

 the model to more contextual views of each location ([Figure 1](#fig1)).
 Each overlapping window is then distinctly permuted to remove redundancies with other tiles that share pixels.
 In the companion paper, [@abrahams_2024], we demonstrated the power of this approach to increase accuracy in vision classification tasks, particularly in cases of underrepresentation.
-Here we present the open-source Python package, `flipnslide`, which seamlessly integrates into machine-learning pipelines in Scikit-learn [@pedregosa_2011], PyTorch [@paszke_2019] and Tensorflow [@abadi_2015], making this method accessible and easy to use in existing and new vision classification analyses.
+Here, we present the open-source Python package, `flipnslide`, which seamlessly integrates into machine-learning pipelines in Scikit-learn [@pedregosa_2011], PyTorch [@paszke_2019] and Tensorflow [@abadi_2015], making this method accessible and easy to use in existing and new vision classification analyses.